miloxeon/fast-image-zoom/README.md

 <script src="https://unpkg.com/fast-image-zoom@7.0.1/dist/fast-image-zoom.js"></script>
 ```

 The old URL was a historic mistake.
-I sincerely apologize for the inconvenience.
+I apologize for the inconvenience.